Currently available for £1799.00 from NordicTrack

 Once assembled the X9i doesn’t seem quite as shockingly large as it does when it arrives on your doorstep in that mammoth box.
 That’s largely down to the curved, sleek, design of the main upright posts either side of the deck that somehow softens the outline of this beast and makes it blend into the room.
 That being said, one look at this machine leaves no doubt that what one is looking at is a serious piece of fitness equipment.
 With a footprint of 182 x 101 (71.6” x 39.7”) L,W and a height of 178cm (70″) this incline trainer looks stocky and built to take a battering.
 And, with a kerb weight of 135kg and thick gauge steel construction, it feels it too.
 Just make sure that you double check the space you’re planning to put it in before it actually arrives as sending a machine this big back to a retailer would not be an easy or inexpensive task!

 NordicTrack say that you can use the X9i as a running machine as well as an incline trainer and this is definitely the case.
 Unlike some other incline trainers we’ve come across the running area on the X9i is a whopping, over-sized, 55cm x 152cm (21.6” x 59.8”).
 This is larger than many classic treadmills available at a similar price so there’s absolutely no doubt that this incline trainer can be used as a day-to-day traditional treadmill and there’s no requirement to have the space for both an incline trainer and a treadmill.
 And, while this is clearly a logical and sensible thing to do, it’s also a new one on us.
 The incline trainers we’ve seen in the past could be used for the odd jog here and there but really weren’t very suitable for a proper daily 10k run.
 The X9i changes that and seemingly without compromise, which is impressive for this type of machine in this price bracket.
 NordicTrack has still managed to include high quality 2.5” balanced, non-flex rollers which help to keep noise to a minimum and to increase the lifespan of the machine.
 There’s also a 3.6hp drive motor which delivers plenty of power to drive the running belt to its max speed of 20kph (12.4mph).
 During testing, we attempted to put this machine through its paces by putting the biggest and toughest members of the team on it and getting them to hit it – hard.
-In the event, it was the X9i that put our team through the mill and not the other way around (though when on the higher speed and incline settings the motor could be heard to complain just a little).
-Another impressive development is that NordicTrack has appeared to have solved the problem of the belt speeding up when the machine is set to a maximum incline and running at low speed.
+In the event, it was the X9i that put our team through the mill and not the other way around.
+Another impressive development is that NordicTrack has appeared to have solved the problem of the belt speeding up when an old incline trainer machine is set to a maximum incline and running at low speed.
 This is an effect that happens due to gravity and was common older models.
 We don’t quite know how the clever people at NordicTrack have done this but it works.
-You can set the X9i to max incline and low speed, step aboard and the belt speed will remain consistent and not increase.
+You can set the X9i to max incline and low speed, step aboard and the belt speed will remain consistent and not increase in speed.
 This was true even when biggest testers we have were using the machine so a big ‘hats off’ to Nordic for completely eliminating this issue.

 Changes in speed and incline take place quickly enough to make X9i feel responsive while the cushioning feels quite typical of a NordicTrack running machine.
 It’s a soft ride without being bouncy but hard enough not to sap your energy.
 It’s a good balance and there’s a reason why this has become standard fare for this venerable manufacturer.
 The incline goes further than other trainers as it also features a -6% decline as well as the 40% incline.
 This means that it’s possible to begin to simulate more accurately some real-world conditions and makes it easy to shake up your training routine and add some variety to your workout.
 The build quality of the X9i means that there are no unwanted rattles where there shouldn’t be any and no squeaks or groans from the machine when under pressure of intense usage.